MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/analytics/electronic-reporting-destinations.md

 [![Configuring multiple destinations for a single format element](./media/ER_Destinations-SampleDestinations.png)](./media/ER_Destinations-SampleDestinations.png)

-When you run an ER format, all destinations that were configured for components of the format are always executed.
-In addition, in Finance versions **10.0.17 and later**, the ER destinations functionality has been improved to allow you to configure different sets of destinations for a single ER format.
+When you run an ER format, all destinations that were configured for components of the format are always run.
+In addition, in Finance **version 10.0.17 and later**, the ER destinations functionality has been improved and now lets you configure different sets of destinations for a single ER format.
 This configuration marks each set as configured for a particular user action.
-The ER API has been [extended](er-apis-app10-0-17.md) allowing to provide an action that the user performs by running an ER format.
-The provided action code is passed to ER destinations.
-You can execute different destinations of an ER format depending on the provided action code.
-For more information, see [Configure action dependent ER destinations](er-action-dependent-destinations.md).
+The ER API has been [extended](er-apis-app10-0-17.md) so that an action can be provided that the user performs by running an ER format.
+The action code that is provided is passed to ER destinations.
+You can run different destinations of an ER format, depending on the action code that is provided.
+For more information, see [Configure action-dependent ER destinations](er-action-dependent-destinations.md).

 ## Destination types